 The query returns the result in a purely vertical form—one value per row.
 Quite often, the data is required in another form: for example, just one row per year and a separate column for each month.
 In other words, the rows of a year should be turned into columns.

-The first step in implementing this requirement is to remove the month
+The first step in implementing this requirement is to remove the month from the

 group by and

-to get one row per year:
+select clauses to get one row per year:

 SELECT EXTRACT(YEAR FROM invoice_date) year , SUM(revenue) total_revenue FROM invoices GROUP BY EXTRACT(YEAR FROM invoice_date)